Skip to content

 If rollback.sh fails completely:

-docker compose -f docker-compose.prod.yml restart backend frontend celery celery-beat
+docker compose -f docker-compose.staging.yml restart backend frontend celery celery-beat

 This restarts services with the currently tagged images (may not fully revert if images were already pulled).